loj-swks/agent_dev/README.md

   [orange , 4]
 ]

-the agent will return
+the agent will generate
-- order details
-- price of each order and total price of all orders
+- price of each order, availability, and total price of all orders

 # Note
 - This is on **master** branch by default